Hydration Break (World Cup 2026 Football Song)

 Did England drink tea during the hydration break?

 No. That is the joke.
 There was no actual tea break; the song leans into the English tea stereotype for comedy, turning a three-minute water pause into a punchline.
-"Did England drink tea during the hydration break" became a breakout search, which is exactly what the track plays on.
+"Did England drink tea during the hydration break" became one of the tournament's most-asked questions, which is exactly what the track plays on.

 What is the "Hydration Break" song?